10 best garden forks to spruce up your soil

 Investing in a good garden fork is something that will save you money in the long run, as well as make your gardening experience far easier.
 From high-quality wooden handles to steel that stays sturdy, buying a good fork is well worth your money.

-Best garden forks at a glance
+Best garden forks at a glance:

 Best stainless steel garden fork: Spear and Jackson Traditional Digging Fork – View on Amazon UK

 Before we dig into the best garden forks though, it's good to know exactly what you're looking for.
-Usually, on the end of a stick with four or eight points and a slightly curved head, garden forks are perfect for moving around soil, compost and mulch.
+Usually, on the end of a stick with four or eight points and a slightly curved head, garden forks are perfect for moving around soil, compost and garden mulch.
 Their spiked heads make it easy to move the most difficult soils.
 What you want to do with them is move over large parts of soil at a time, so if you have a bit of a larger garden patch that you’re changing, these can be really helpful.

 Modern Gardens Magazine writer Geoff Stebbings has some expert advice about the best time of year to dig in the garden.
 Also, if you're a little unsure about the structure and type of soil in your garden, there's a handy guide in the FAQs below.
 Dig on!